Azure/WALinuxAgent/README.md

 ### CONFIGURATION

 A configuration file (/etc/waagent.conf) controls the actions of waagent.
+Blank lines and lines whose first character is a `#` are ignored (end-of-line comments are *not* supported).

 A sample configuration file is shown below:

 ```
 Provisioning.Enabled=y